Vermont man pushes to change law after capture of convicted murderer

-Bennington, Vt. — Patrick Sears said he wants Vermont’s furlough laws changed after a convicted murder cut his ankle monitor and fled mandated housing.
+BENNINGTON, Vt.
+(NEWS10) — Patrick Sears said he wants Vermont’s furlough laws changed after a convicted murderer cut his ankle monitor and fled mandated housing.

 Sears witnessed William Wheelock murder his brother more than 30 years ago.
 He said his family was concerned for their safety while Wheelock ran free.